MS-Cloud-Experts/Plur-e-Docs/Plur%2De/Business-Central-API/General/Misecelaneos/GetSalesDocumentsBySystemCreatedBy.md

 ### API Documentation: GetSalesDocumentsBySystemCreatedBy

 #### Overview
-The `GetSalesDocumentsBySystemCreatedBy` API method retrieves detailed sales document information based on the specified Creator User, Start Date, and End Date.
+The `GetSalesDocumentsBySystemCreatedBy` API method retrieves detailed sales document information based on the specified user creator of the document, Start Date, and End Date.

 #### Request Structure
 ```json